The planning poker meeting

 The meeting page layout supports both synchronous and asynchronous estimation sessions.

-When you visit the page you will see a header displaying the meeting type and team performing the meeting on the left, a list of team members that are currently in the meeting on the right along with a button to add a task for estimation.
+When you visit the page you will see a header displaying the meeting type and team performing the meeting on the left, a list of team members that are currently in the meeting on the right along with a button to invite more members.

 A team member is assigned the meeting facilitator role and is responsible for adding tasks to estimate and showing the results on the voted tasks.
 The facilitator is marked with a grey outline in the list of members on the top right.
 Additionally, any team member can claim the facilitator role by using the three dots menu on the top right corner.